 Six Complaints Borrowers Have When Applying for a Loan

-Today we are going to explore six problems that borrowers can have at Lending Club.
+Today we will explore six problems that borrowers can have at Lending Club.
 If we are aware of these risks, our process of getting a loan can be much smoother.

 Complaint #1: Some loan applications are denied